 There's a lot of mystic surrounding learning jazz on guitar and ukulele.
 But it's not as hard as you might think.
 Is it harder than rock or country - definitely, but well worth the trip.
 Just think of it as artist with a bigger box of crayons, more color possibilities.

-In addition to studying jazz guitar for the past, almost 40 years.
+In addition to studying jazz guitar for the past - almost 40 years.
 I've been a private music teacher for the past 20 plus years with up 70 students a week at times of all ages and levels.
-That with a graphic arts background and some web programming chops, It allows me present my material that is concise, well researched and tested in an organized and professional manner.
-And, making it easy to apply to ukulele.
+That with a graphic arts background and some web programming chops, It allows me present my material in a way that is concise, well researched and tested and in an organized and professional manner.
+All that with making it easy and accessible to apply to ukulele.

 Just like jazz guitar, jazz on ukulele is an advanced form of ukulele and is not usually your first introduction to the ukulele.
 After the fundamentals of the ukulele are covered, here are what would be involved in learning jazz ukulele.